codacy/docs/docs/codacy-api/api-tokens.md

 !!! important
     **If you're using an account API token to upload coverage** be sure to [check the roles](../organizations/roles-and-permissions-for-synced-organizations.md) that your Git provider account must have to authorize uploading coverage to Codacy.

+    We recommend that you use a dedicated service account for integrating Codacy with your repositories.
+This will avoid disruption of service if the user who originally created an account API token stops having access to the repositories, such as when the user leaves the team or the organization.

 You can create new account API tokens programmatically [using the Codacy API](examples/creating-project-api-tokens-programmatically.md) or using the Codacy UI:

 1. Open your account, tab **Access management**.